AFRICAN STUDIES ASSOCIATION SEEKS APPLICANTS FOR THE POSITION OF “EXECUTIVE DIRECTOR”

 Established in 1957, the African Studies Association is a leading scholarly organization dedicated to the study of Africa.
 With almost 2,000 individual and institutional members worldwide, the ASA encourages and enables the production and dissemination of knowledge about Africa.
 The ASA provides scholars, activists, and other public figures with an infrastructure by which to conceive collaborations and develop research agendas.
 It also acts as a fulcrum for political advocacy, building bridges between scholarship and public life.
 Our membership is wide and diverse, consisting of university faculty, students, teachers, activists, development professionals, policymakers and donors.

 The Executive Director (ED) is a professional employee of the Association who performs services and duties in support of the mission of the Association.
 The ED manages the day-to-day affairs of the organization as its chief executive.
-He/she is responsible for:
+He/she has primary responsibility for working with the ASA President, Executive Committee, and Board of Directors, representing the ASA as its public face, leading fundraising efforts, and overseeing organization budgets and finances.
+He/she is also responsible for supervising the staff in carrying out the regular activities of the ASA, including organizing the annual meeting, recruiting, maintaining, and communicating with ASA membership, and ASA publications.

 The Executive Director should manage the organization in accordance with its Policies and Procedures, bylaws and laws governing the jurisdiction within which the ASA is located.
 The Executive Director reports to the President of the Association and, through the President and the Executive Committee, is responsible to the elected Board of the Association and the Association’s membership.